dima424658/awgproxy/README.md

 ListenPort = 3422
 Target = localhost:25545

-# STDIOTunnel is a tunnel connecting the standard input and output of the wireproxy
+# STDIOTunnel is a tunnel connecting the standard input and output of the awgproxy
 # process to the specified TCP target via wireguard.
-# This is especially useful to use wireproxy as a ProxyCommand parameter in openssh
+# This is especially useful to use awgproxy as a ProxyCommand parameter in openssh
 # For example:
-#    ssh -o ProxyCommand='wireproxy -c myconfig.conf' ssh.myserver.net
+#    ssh -o ProxyCommand='awgproxy -c myconfig.conf' ssh.myserver.net
 # Flow:
 # Piped command -->(wireguard)--> ssh.myserver.net:22
 [STDIOTunnel]